How to Bet on UFC Fight Night in OH | Ohio Sports Betting Guide

 - OH Sportsbook Bonus Awarded in Free Bets

-Claim your free UFC bets below from MyBookie, one of the top Ohio betting apps.
+Claim your free UFC bets below from MyBookie, one of the top Ohio sports betting apps.

-Jamahal Hill has finished six of his 10 wins by knockout but won’t be able to trade shots and come out unscathed against someone with Santos’ one-punch stopping power.

-Questions remain about Hill’s ability to overcome adversity, which is something he will certainly have to do to come out on top against Santos, who is priced nicely at +235 in the main event.
+Instead, look for Vera to wear Cruz down and discourage his movement with a barrage of low kicks.

+That should help keep Cruz off-balance and open up more opportunities for Vera to attack in the later rounds.

-Take Santos to win on the moneyline at UFC Vegas 59 on Saturday night.
+Take Marlon Vera to win by decision at UFC San Diego on Saturday night.

+Get your free Ohio sports betting offers below from BetOnline for Vera vs Cruz.